cdrage/charliedrage/bucketlist.md

 * chiang mai
 * helicopter/ppl license
 * watch all of imdb top 250's movies
-* watch a space shuttle launch IRL
+* watch a rocket launch IRL
 * have your name mentioned in a major newspaper
 * bubble soccer
 * do professional go-karting